Automattic/pym-shortcode/docs/readme.md

 ## Frequently Asked Questions

-### Why would I want to use Pym in the first place?
+### Why would I want to use Pym.js in the first place?

 Using iframes in a responsive page can be frustrating.
 It’s easy enough to make an iframe’s width span 100% of its container, but sizing its height is tricky — especially if the content of the iframe changes height depending on page width (for example, because of text wrapping or media queries) or events within the iframe.
 For more information, see [NPR's documentation for `Pym.js`](http://blog.apps.npr.org/pym.js).

 ### Why is a WordPress plugin needed to use `Pym.js`?

 Normally WordPress strips out JavaScript inserted in posts and pages, so the usual HTML `Pym.js` embed code's `<script>` tag won't work.
-Pym Shortcode simply provides a wrapper around `Pym.js` so you can embed anything you'd use `Pym.js` for by using WordPress shortcode.
+Pym.js Embeds simply provides a wrapper around `Pym.js` so you can embed anything you'd use `Pym.js` for by using WordPress shortcodes or blocks.

 ### When would I use a `Pym.js` solution versus embed code without using `Pym.js`?

 If you're embedding a YouTube video or a SoundCloud audio player, you don't need `Pym.js` and in fact, you would not want to use it.
 WordPress supports many embeds through [oEmbed](https://codex.wordpress.org/Embeds).
 To make these commodity types of embeds responsive, you may need to add CSS rules depending on your theme.
-They won't be resized by this plugin.
+Embeds not built with `Pym.js` won't be resized by this plugin.

-You would want to use Pym for other types of content you create and embed using iframes such as tables, charts, and interactive elements.
+You would want to use `Pym.js` for other types of content you create and embed using iframes such as tables, charts, and interactive elements.
 For example, news organizations often create data-driven visualizations that are hosted in another application and need to be iframed into their CMS.

 For the Pym shortcode or the Pym block to work, the `Pym.js` JavaScript library must be used on the embedded page, referred to as the "child page".
 You can use this plugin's shortcode or block to embed content from any page that is so enabled.
 For information on how to use `Pym.js` in your projects, see [NPR's `Pym.js` documentation](http://blog.apps.npr.org/pym.js/#examples).

 ### Is `Pym.js` or this plugin dependent on jQuery or any other library?

 Nope, all the required JavaScript is self-contained in the plugin-provided copy of `pym.v1.min.js`.
-The shortcode will enqueue `pym.v1.min.js` when necessary.
+The shortcode will enqueue `pym.v1.min.js` on the parent page when necessary.
 You will need to include `pym.v1.min.js` on the embedded page, however.

 ### What is the URL for `pym.v1.min.js`?